 The service also includes consulting support on substrate selection, deposition conditions, and post-annealing processes.

-Deposition is available for materials such as Cd–Mg–O, YBCO, REBCO, TBCO, and Cu–O–based systems,
+Deposition is available for materials such as Cd–XX–O, YBCO, REBCO, TBCO, and Cu–O–based systems,

 with scalable options from prototype samples to small-batch production.